aahaanmaini/WhatsNew/README.md

   - Smarter caching across branches and forks.
   - Pluggable backoff strategies to handle rate limits gracefully.

-These features are designed to expand `whatsnew` from a take-home demo into a production-ready developer companion — while keeping the CLI-first philosophy and “just works” defaults.

 ---

 ## 🤖 AI Tools Used